Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Difficulty: Moderate

-If you like the thought of a one way trail, providing you can organize a shuttle, start above Canmore at the Goat Creek parking lot (check to make sure its open as it was closed for upgrades in summer-fall 2022) and cross-country ski all the way to the Banff Springs Hotel, a distance of 19.8 km.
+If you like the thought of cross country skiing a one-way trail that ends in Banff, start above Canmore at the Goat Creek parking lot and cross-country ski all the way to the Banff Springs Hotel, a distance of 19.8 km.
 There is an elevation gain of 435 m and a loss of 160 m.
 Allow three to five hours one way.

 Difficulty: Easy